Wang-lab-UCSD/TUnA/README.md

 First, download the pretrained models you wish from: [https://huggingface.co/datasets/yk0/TUnA_data/tree/main](https://huggingface.co/datasets/yk0/TUnA_models).
 Then, place the model file in the results/dataset/model/output directory.
 For example: place the bernett-TUnA model in the results/bernett/TUnA/output

-Then to evaluate either the re-trained or pre-trained models:
+Then to evaluate either the re-trained or pre-trained models on the test sets:
 ```console
 $ cd results/bernett/TUnA # navigate to the model you wish to use.
 The pretrained model needs to be placed in output/
 $ python3 inference.py